alinawlo/bachelor-thesis/README.md

 [AIShader Issue #1]: https://github.com/keijiro/AIShader/issues/1

-### I pressed the "Run" button, resulting in compilation errors
+### I pressed the "Run" button, resulting in compilation errors.

 In many cases, ChatGPT fails to implement your command correctly.
 You might get the correct one by repeatedly pressing the "Run" button.